great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_trigger_email_as_a_validation_action.md

 ### 3. Test your updated Action list

-Run your action_list_operator, to validate a batch of data and receive an email on the success or failure of validation suite.
+Run your `action_list_operator`, to Validate a <TechnicalTag tag="batch" text="Batch" /> of data and receive an email on the success or failure of the Validation.

 ```
 context.run_validation_operator('action_list_operator', assets_to_validate=batch, run_name="email_test")